scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw exec`

-`scw exec` provides an SSH access on a Scaleway Elements Instance.
+`scw exec` provides SSH access on a Scaleway Elements Instance.
 You can obtain an access to a server named `foo` through a command such as:

 ```shell